5 Best Sensory Calming Toys and Tools for Kids with Special Needs

 If your child shows certain sensory needs at certain times of the day, get toys that can be a part of the environment wherever the child routinely is at that time.

-These products help kids engage movement, sight, smell, hearing, touch, and taste.
+These products help kids engage in movement, sight, smell, hearing, touch, and taste.
 Sensory toys help kids take in the sensory inputs to relax, balance the nervous system, and overcome anxiety to find calm via physical and mental stimulation.

 The Top 5:

 Durable and waterproof, it can be filled with water or sand to challenge kids to identify, count, sort, and group objects while they develop fine motor skills.
-In addition to learning about how light can affect colors and objects, kids also relax in the soothing atmosphere the cube’s lighting creates.
+In addition to learning about how light can affect colors and objects, kids also relax in the soothing atmosphere the table's lighting creates.
 It’s popular with teachers and therapists because it does double-duty.
 The action keeps kids interested in learning, and the chromotherapy (color light therapy) calms the nervous system of sensory seekers.

 Features and Benefits